sunilprajapati832/NYC_Taxi_Data_Project/README.md

 Sundays → Opportunity for surge pricing, leisure promotions, or targeted services Weekdays → Bulk of the volume; optimize driver distribution during peak office hours Use time-based pricing, weekend promos and targeted driver placement to maximize revenue across different day types.

+# 4 - Answer's 🧠 Business Implication:
+Driver Allocation: Position drivers at JFK and LaGuardia during peak flight hours and in Midtown during rush hours.
+Pricing Strategy: Implement zone-based surge pricing for high-demand areas like Times Square, Midtown Center and Upper East Side.
+Tourism Services: Partnership opportunities with hotels, airports, and event organizers in these top areas.
+Customer Experience: Offer pre-booking or fixed-fare services from airports to popular dropoff neighborhoods.

 ---